Skip to content

 Landmark

 For more than 200 years, Druids have flocked to Brimham Rocks because of their unique shapes and tranquil moor setting.
 Victorian travellers were drawn to the rocks by local stories and folklore.
-The National Trust has been in charge of the rocks since 1970, and they make sure that the region is protected so that people can visit it for many years.
+The National Trust has been in charge of the stones since 1970, and they make sure that the region is protected so that people can visit it for many years.

 High Force